- Get Help

 Gilder, Eric.
 The Dictionary of Composers and Their Music: A Listener's Companion.
 New, revised edition.
 (Ref.
 ML 113 .G4 1986)

 Latham, Alison, editor.
 The Oxford Companion to Music.
 New edition.
 (Ref.
 ML 100 .O94 2002) Comprehensive single-volume reference to the Western musical tradition.
 Hundreds of entries explore all aspects of music theory, genres, performance practice, composers, artists, instruments, works, notation, and more.
-(Also available in the full-text database Oxford Music Online; 2011 version available in the full-text database Oxford Reference Online: Premium.)
+(Also available online in the full-text database Oxford Music Online; 2011 version available online in the full-text database Oxford Reference Online: Premium.)

 Sadie, Stanley, editor.
 The New Grove Dictionary of Music and Musicians.
 2nd edition.
 29 volumes.
 (Ref. and Music Library Ref.
 ML 100 .N48 2001) The classic, basic English-language reference source for music.
-(Also available in the full-text database Oxford Music Online.
+(Also available online in the full-text database Oxford Music Online.
 Online version is updated frequently.)

 Swain, Joseph P. Historical Dictionary of Sacred Music.
 2nd edition.
 (ML 102 .C5 .S83 2016)